 Lake Atitlán in Guatemala is said to be one of the most beautiful lakes in the world.
 One reason for that may be because of the breathtaking hikes around Lake Atitlan that afford the hiker unparalleled views of the towering volcanoes and quaint Mayan villages surrounding its shores.

-Hiking around Lake Atitlan allows you not only to get in a good sweat but also to learn about the native fauna y flora and delicate ecosystems of the region.
+Hiking is one of the best things to do around Lake Atitlan that allows you not only to get in a good sweat but also to learn about the lake’s native fauna y flora and delicate ecosystems of the region.
 There is so much to learn about the lake off the beaten path and beyond the backpacker trail.